 One such approach is the "Ike Dike", a coastal barrier that would protect the Houston-Galveston region including Galveston Bay from hurricane storm surge.
 The project would extend the protection afforded by the existing Galveston Seawall along the rest of Galveston Island and along the Bolivar Peninsula, with a 17ft high revetment near the beach or by raising the coastal highways.
 The addition of flood gates at Bolivar Roads, the entrance to the Houston, Texas City, and Galveston ship channels, and at San Luis pass on the west end of Galveston Island would complete a coastal spine.
 At 17ft heights, the Ike Dike approach could provide a barrier against hurricane surges into the Bay for a storm expected to occur every 10,000 years.
-The coastal spine could be built using existing, proven technology such as the gates and barriers now in use in the Netherlands.
-However, because the areas needing protection in the Houston Galveston region are above Sea Level, less robust technologies might be needed to achieve the desired protection.
+The coastal spine could be built using existing, proven technology such as the gates and barriers now in use in the Netherlands and in recently completed New Orleans Barrier.
+Greater New Orleans is now protected by a 133 mile parameter of levees, flood walls and gated barriers.
+The total cost of Greater New Orleans Hurricane and Storm Risk Reduction System so far is 14.5 billion dollars.
+The strategy is to keep massive surges from entering the system by shortening the outer protection needed by using 4 gated passages.
+The System was started in 2008 and achieved 100-yr surge event protection in June 2011.
+When compared to New Orleans Barrie, the Ike Dike is a much simpler and less costly project yet would protect an much larger industrial base and population.
+The Dutch Deltaworks, the New Orleans Barrier and the Ike Dike share the proven Dutch strategy in that they shorten the perimeter as much as possible, keep the surge out of internal waters, and use gates to accomplish this.
+However, because the areas needing protection in the Houston Galveston region are above Sea Level, less robust technologies will be needed to achieve the desired protection.